Eileen Ford: Early life and education

-By the late 1970s and early 1980s, Eileen said several of Ford's models from the 1950s and 1960s had died from smoking and breast cancer.
+By the late 1970s and early 1980s, Eileen said several of Ford's models from the 1950s and 1960s died from smoking and breast cancer.
 Some 1970s models died from drug use, including Gia Carangi, who died of AIDS in 1986.
 Top fashion photographers, tired of these models' behavior, refused to work with them any longer.

 In 1981, the Fords began an international modeling competition called "Face of the 80s", later known as Ford Models Supermodel of the World.
-By the mid-1980s, drug-addicted blonde models were out, and more professional, brunette-haired models such as Cindy Crawford, Renée Simonsen, Carol Alt, Linda Evangelista, and Christy Turlington came on the scene.
+With a few years, by the mid-1980s, drug-addicted blonde models were out, and more professional, brunette-haired models such as Cindy Crawford, Renée Simonsen, Carol Alt, Linda Evangelista, and Christy Turlington arrived.
 As a result, modeling fees rapidly accelerated and several models were making millions of dollars per year.
 Fashion editor Polly Mellen said, "The girls are getting rich, so rich."
 Turlington, at the age of 16, moved into Ford's townhouse during the summer of 1985, and would rapidly become one of the Ford's biggest successes ever.

 In 1993, Eileen said that her agency received 10,000 letters per year and 7,000 personal visits to her office.
 Of these, she said, maybe only four or five are "really good ones [models]".

-Also in 1993, Ford's home in Tewksbury Township, New Jersey, was almost completely destroyed in a fire.
+The same year, in 1993, the Ford's home in Tewksbury Township, New Jersey, was almost completely destroyed by fire.
 Later that year, they rebuilt an exact replica of the house.

 Retirement

 In 1995, Katie Ford took over her parents' agency after their retirement.
-The 50th anniversary of the agency was highlighted in several articles including the July–August 1996 issue of American Photo magazine and in January–February 1997's Top Model magazine ("Ford at 50!").
-She was CEO from 1995 to 2007.
-In December 2007, Ford was sold to Stone Tower Equity Partners.
-John Caplan took over as CEO while Katie Ford was on the Board of Directors.
-Jerry Ford died at the age 83 on August 24, 2008.
+The 50th anniversary of the agency was highlighted in several publications, including the July–August 1996 issue of American Photo magazine and in January–February 1997's Top Model magazine, whose heading was "Ford at 50!".
+Katie Ford served as chief executive officer for 12 years, from 1995 to 2007.

+Ford's story has been told in Good Housekeeping in 1968, Life in November 1970 and Ladies' Home Journal in 1971 among many others.
+She appeared in the 1997 film Scratch the Surface about a teen model turned documentary cinematographer, Tara Fitzpatrick's examination of the clothing industry and in Intimate Portrait: Eileen Ford in 1999 and again in Celebrity Profile: Brooke Shields in 2001 and a profile of Christie Brinkley.

+Personal life

+Ford's husband, Jerry Ford, died on August 24, 2008, aged 83.
 He was survived by his wife, four children, eight grandchildren, and two great-grandchildren.

-Eileen Ford's story has been told in Good Housekeeping in 1968, Life in November 1970 and Ladies' Home Journal in 1971 among many others.
-She appeared in the 1997 film Scratch the Surface about a teen model turned documentary cinematographer, Tara Fitzpatrick's examination of the clothing industry and in Intimate Portrait: Eileen Ford in 1999 and again in Celebrity Profile: Brooke Shields in 2001 and a profile of Christie Brinkley.

 Death

-She died at a hospital in Morristown, New Jersey, from complications of meningioma and osteoporosis, on July 9, 2014, aged 92.
+Ford died at a hospital in Morristown, New Jersey, from complications of meningioma and osteoporosis, on July 9, 2014.
+She was 92 years old.